Planning how to pay for care

 You should inform the Department for Works and Pensions Tel: 0800 7310122 that you have moved into residential or nursing care

-If you own the property in which you have been living, the value will be disregarded during your trial period and for the first twelve weeks following the date that you become a permanent resident.
+If you own the property in which you have been living, the value will be disregarded during your trial period and for the first twelve weeks following the date that you are considered to be a permanent resident.

 - During this time there will be an assessed charge based upon your income, savings and investments.
 If the property is sold during the disregard period, the proceeds will be taken into account immediately.